DrooLTU/airflow-gcp-metals-price-prediction/README.md

 4. Retransform data DAG:
     - Dynamic DAG that runs transformation on all locally stored extracted data.
     - Only use it when full data retransformation is necessary.

+5. Data Backup DAG:
+    - All backup data is stored in GCS Coldline versioned bucket set for 20 versions and 90 day expirity.
+    - Backups the BQ 'rates' table to the GCS.
+    - Compresses 'data' folder.
+    - Uploads the compressed 'data' zip to the GCS.